dotnetthailand/dotnetthailand.github.io/content/testing/gauge-and-taiko/setup-gauge.md

 ---

 # Requirement
-- Node.js version >= 10.16.3 (LTS) You can install it from
+- Node.js version >= 10.16.3 (LTS).
+Follow the instruction in the link below to install Node.js.
   - [How to Install Node.js with Ubuntu apt-get](https://github.com/nodesource/distributions/blob/master/README.md#debinstall)
 - Yarn & Gauge
-  - You can install theme from a terminal.
+  - Open a new shell.
-  - Install Yarn:
+  - Install Yarn with the following command:
   ```sh
   sudo npm install -g yarn
   ```
-  - Install Gauge as a global tool.
+  - Install Gauge as a global tool with the following command.
   ```sh
   sudo npm install -g @getgauge/cli
   ```
-  - It will take a several minute since installing Gauge needs to download Chromium.
+  - It will take a several minutes since installing Gauge needs Chromium.
-  - Gauge works cross platform but for using Linux, you need to use sudo when install it.
+  - Gauge works cross platforms but for using Linux, you need to use sudo when install it.

 # Verify all requirement
 - Open a new shell and execute the following commands: